 The International Red Cross Red Crescent Movement is providing humanitarian assistance to those made vulnerable by conflict and emergencies.
 Working closely with Syrian Arab Red Crescent, we provide the basic necessities people need to survive: from food and water to medical care and hygiene items.

-We are also supporting Syrians who have become refugees in neighbouring Lebanon, Turkey, Jordan and Iraq, as well as the communities hosting them.
-This includes food, water, health care and shelter.
+We are also supporting Syrians who have become refugees in Lebanon, Turkey, Jordan and Iraq, as well as the communities hosting them.

-How are funds from the Syria Crisis Appeal being used?
+How are donation funds from the Syria Crisis Appeal being used?

-Funds raised will provide humanitarian support to people and communities affected by the Syrian crisis by:
+Funds raised and donated will provide humanitarian support to people and communities affected by the Syrian crisis by: